Wjmoore32001/EzyReadComics/README.md

 - Fast DC sync reads only visible browse/detail seed URLs.
 - Fast DC sync skips seed URLs already stored on issues, volumes, or one-shots.
 - `--rescan-existing` forces fast DC sync to reread existing seed URLs.
-- DC issue pages create or update runs and issues when the page exposes a usable run and issue number.
+- DC issue pages create or update runs and issues when the page exposes a usable series identity and issue number.
+- `Specs > Series` is the primary source for a DC issue's series title and start year.
+- The page title is used for the issue number and special-issue key.
+Its series title/year is only a fallback when the Specs Series value is absent.
+- DC run matching requires the same publisher, series title, and start year.
+- A blank incoming start year matches only a same-title run whose start year is also blank.
+- Same-title runs from different years never fall back to one another.
+- A stored official series source key is accepted only when the stored run identity agrees with the incoming title and start year.
+- Updating a matched run does not rewrite an established run title or start year into a different identity.
 - DC graphic-novel pages create collected volumes when they expose a usable series relationship.
 - DC standalone graphic novels are stored as one-shots when they do not have a normal run/volume relationship.
 - Browser contexts close after each browse page before database writes and the next page.
 - Commands report skipped items and summary counts.
+- Existing issue rows are not automatically moved between runs; data created by an earlier incorrect merge requires an explicit repair operation.

 Useful DC flags: